MicrosoftDocs/Viva/Viva/engage/analytics.md

 ## Manage analytics

-While any user with access to premium Viva Engage will be able to access Engage Analytics, only *Engage admins* can manage settings through the Engage admin center.
+While any user with access to premium Viva Engage will be able to access Engage Analytics, only *Engage admin* can manage settings through the [Engage admin center](/Viva/engage/eac-as-access-eac.md).

 Within the Viva Engage Teams application, select the ellipses button from the top navigation menu to expose the admin option.
-Select **Admin** to enter the [Engage admin center](/Viva/engage/eac-as-access-eac.md).
+Select **Admin** to enter the Engage admin center.

 ![Image of the entrypoint into the Engage admin center.](/Viva/media/engage/admin/admin-entrypoint.png)

-Office365 (Global) admin and Engage admin can configure, enable, and disable analytics features through the admin portal to tailor the experience for their organization.
+Office 365 (Global) admin and Engage admin can configure, enable, and disable analytics features through the admin portal to tailor the experience for their organization.
 To do this, navigate to the **Setup and configuration** tab within the Engage admin center and select **Manage analytics**.

 ![Image of Engage admin center for managing Analytics.](/Viva/media/engage/admin/manage-analytics-eac.png)

 ![Image of settings an admin will see when managing Analytics.](/Viva/media/engage/admin/analytics-admin-settings.png)

 >[!NOTE]
 > Any leader’s delegates or delegate managers have visibility into the leader’s audience and personal analytics.
-A leader's audience must have at least 75% of users licensed for audience analytics to be visible.
+A leader's audience must have at least *75% of users licensed* for audience analytics to be visible.

 ## Audience analytics

-Engage admins can adjust the level of sentiment analysis that is available to leaders and their delegates through the **Audience Analytics** dashboard.
+In the **Manage analytics** interface shown above, Engage admin can adjust the level of sentiment analysis that is available to leaders and their delegates through the **Audience Analytics** dashboard.
 This allows for unique levels of sentiment collection either at the audience level, theme-level, or conversation level.

-Audience analytics help leaders and delegates monitor engagement within their audience on Viva Engage.
-Audience analytics can be accessed from the analytics icon on the top navigation bar or through the leader's Storyline page.
+Audience analytics help leaders and delegates monitor engagement within their audience on Viva Engage and can be accessed from the analytics icon on the top navigation bar or through the leader's Storyline page.

 ![View of Audience Analytics landing page.](/Viva/media/engage/admin/audience-analytics.png)

 ## Global Answers analytics

-Engage admins can manage metrics for **Answers** within their organization once they have the knowledge license.
+Engage admin can manage metrics for **Answers** within their organization once they have the knowledge license.

 ![View of Global Answers Analytics landing page.](/Viva/media/engage/admin/global-answers-analytics.png)